Polyconseil/easygettext/README.md

 Those tokens are frozen for now, but feel free to make a pull request and add support for variable ones :)

-We currently can't extract template strings though.
+We currently can't extract **template strings with variables** though.

 ##### Extract from Vue components